About Mikke Goes Coding

 My first coding lessons were free HTML and Python tutorials on Codecademy.
 Of course, I was 100% clueless about what I was doing at first.
 But before long, I started to get the hand of it with this great Python book.
 Yet, one book and a few online tutorials wouldn’t be enough to help me launch a freelancing career.

-Where should you start learning web development?
+Where should you start learning to code?

 When you start learning to code, you have a lot on your plate.
 The whole field is so vast and there’s so much cryptic terminology to understand.
 It can quickly start to feel overwhelming and even a tad scary.